akhileshdasari2004/InfoForge/README.md

 ## 📦 **Project Overview**

-Data Alchemist Pro is a full-stack application I developed to solve the common problem of messy, inconsistent data.
+InfoForge is a full-stack application I developed to solve the common problem of messy, inconsistent data.
 It empowers users to:
 - Upload client/worker/task datasets
 - Validate data with 12+ rules and Google's Gemini AI
 - Auto-correct issues via AI suggestions